jalal246/folo/README.md

 ## Overview

-folio has two major bases `Cells` for data and `Grid` for layout.
+`Folio` has two major bases `Cells` for data and `Grid` for layout.
 With these components, making a form should be easier than ever.
 See full examples of folio :point_right: https://jalal246.github.io/folio/.

 ## Installation